Kahala Mall

-Kahala Mall is an indoor shopping mall in the Kāhala neighborhood of Honolulu, Hawaii on the East Side of the island of Oahu.
+Kahala Mall is an indoor shopping mall in the Kāhala neighborhood of Honolulu, Hawaii on the east side of the island of Oahu.
 In addition to its service as a major shopping center, Kahala Mall also serves as a key stop on a number of TheBus routes.
-It is located on Waialae Avenue, near the point at which Interstate H1 becomes Kalanianaole Highway.
+It is located on Waialae Avenue, near the end of Interstate H-1, where it becomes Kalanianaole Highway.

 History

 Opening in November 1954 as Waialae Shopping Center, it was renovated in 1969-1970 by Philip Lyon, Gordon and Company and became known as Kahala Mall.
 It once included the first F.W.
 Woolworth Company dime store in Hawaii.
 Waialae Bowl, the only bowling center within several miles of the neighborhood, at one time operated at the mall, but has since closed.

 On March 31, 2006, a flood hit the mall.
 Water affected an estimated 60 of 90 mall businesses, and knocked down two movie auditorium walls.